Overview of Theme and SDK Version Upgrades | Yext Hitchhikers Platform

 In this module, we’ll focus specifically on the first two: upgrades to the Search UI SDK and Hitchhiker Theme.

-- This post has changes and upgrade instructions for the Hitchhiker Theme v1.23, but also includes the Search UI 1.10, which means you’ll have to update the Search UI SDK when you upgrade the theme.
+- notes changes and upgrade instructions for the Hitchhiker Theme v1.23, but also includes the Search UI 1.10, which means you’ll have to update the Search UI SDK when you upgrade the theme.

 Why You Need to Update the SDK When Upgrading the Theme

-The Search UI SDK documentation walks through everything you need to know about the library, including code to implement components yourself if you’re a developer.
+The walks through everything you need to know about the library, including code to implement components yourself if you’re a developer.
 If you’re not a developer, the theme takes care of adding components and writing all this code for us.

 The theme references the specific code from the SDK to build Search experiences.
 When you update the theme, you’ll want to also update the SDK version the theme is working with.
 If there is a new version of the SDK, there may be different code used to implement components.
 A new theme version will update the theme files to accommodate the changes in the SDK.